tmtsoftware/csw/docs/src/main/services/logging.md

 @@@ note

-Make sure you provide full path of the appender since it will be spawned using java reflection.
+Make sure to provide full path of the appender since it will be spawned using java reflection.
 In csw code base, a working example of custom appender can be found at:
 @github[Custom Appender](/csw-logging/src/test/scala/csw/services/logging/appenders/CustomAppenderTest.scala)

 @@@

 For `StdOutAppender` specify the format of log statements in `csw-logging.stdout` via `csw-logging.stdout.pretty` and `csw-logging.stdout.oneLine`.
-Turning `pretty` on or off will produce log statements in following format:
+Turning `pretty` **on** or **off** will produce log statements in following format:

 pretty=true
 :   @@@vars